portlandcodeschool/frontend-freelancer/week03/week03_plan.md

 * Assuming that the machine should do the work, not you
 * DRY

+## Real World Example -- Wordpress site
+* Css Selectors in Wordpress
+* Working as a team
+* Deployment

 ## Additional Reference
 ---------------------------------
 [Grunt](http://gruntjs.com/) (a task runner that handles various compilations)